Agave: A. attenuata

 A. attenuata is a native of central Mexico and is uncommon in its natural habitat.
 Unlike most species of agave, A. attenuata has a curved flower spike from which it derives one of its numerous common names – the foxtail agave.
 It is also commonly grown as a garden plant.
 Unlike many agaves, A. attenuata has no teeth or terminal spines, making it an ideal plant for areas adjacent to footpaths.
-Like all agaves, it is a succulent and requires little water or maintenance once established.
+Like all agaves, it is a succulent and requires little water or maintenance once established, but cannot withstand frost.

 A. tequilana

 Agave azul (blue agave) is used in the production of tequila.
 It is native to the Caribbean as well as many regions of Mexico like Colima, Nayarit, Jalisco and more.
 In 2001, the Mexican government and European Union agreed upon the classification of tequila and its categories.
 All 100% blue agave tequila must be made from the A. tequilana 'Weber's Blue' agave plant, to rigorous specifications and only in the state of Jalisco.
 Blue agave is significantly different from other types of agave because it is higher in fructose and much sweeter compared to the rest.
-It is also the primary source for agave syrup, a nectary sweetener made for consumption.
+It is therefore the primary source for agave syrup, a nectary sweetener made for consumption.